 If you own shares through a broker in street name, you may instruct your broker how to vote your shares.
-A "brokernon-vote" occurs when a broker submits a proxy for the Annual Meeting with respect to a discretionary matter but does not vote on non-discretionary matters because the beneficial owner did not provide voting instructions on those matters.
+A "brokenon-vote" occurs when you fail to provide your broker with voting instructions at least 10 days before the Annual Meeting and the broker does not have the discretionary authority to vote your shares on a particular proposal because the proposal is not a "routine" matter under applicable rules.
 To the extent that Barington provides a gold proxy card or voting instruction form to shareholders who hold their shares in street name, all of the proposals presented at the Annual Meeting will be considered "non-routine" matters, and brokers will not have discretionary voting authority to vote on any of the proposals presented at the Annual Meeting.
 If, however, Barington does not provide a gold proxy card or voting instruction form to shareholders who hold their shares in street name, then Proposal 3 would be considered to be a routine matter, and your broker, bank or other nominee would be able to vote upon the matter if you do not provide them with specific voting instructions.
 However, in that event, it is possible that a broker may choose not to exercise discretionary authority with respect to Proposal 3.
 In that case, if you do not instruct your broker how to vote with respect to Proposal 3, your broker may not vote with respect to such proposal.
-Therefore, we encourage you to instruct your broker, bank, or other nominee to vote your shares by executing and returning the enclosed WHITE proxy card or by voting via the Internet or by telephone by following the instructions provided on the enclosed WHITE proxy card.
+Therefore, we encourage you to instruct your broker, bank, or other nominee to vote your shares by executing and returning the enclosed WHITE proxy card or by voting via the Internet or by telephone by following the instructions provided on the enclosedWHITE proxy card.